Statistical properties of chaotic microcavities in small and large opening cases: Matrix model

 where $H_{0}$ is the Hermitian Hamiltonian describing a closed quantum system.
-The Hermitian $H_{1}$ stands for the interaction between the system and the environment.
-The parameter $\gamma$ characterizes the strength of the interaction, i.e. the larger $\gamma$ the larger opening.
-Usually the Hamiltonian (\ref{eq1}) has been studied in terms of the eigenstates of $H_0$ since $H_1$ is considered as small perturbation \cite{Hei00,Dem01}.
-In this work we instead use the eigenstates of $H_1$ as bases because we are interested in the opposite limit.
+The Hermitian $H_{1}$ has a specific algebraic structure of $AA^\dagger$, with $A$ being a $N \times M$ matrix of coupling amplitudes between $N$ internal states and $M$ open channels.
+The parameter $\gamma$ characterizes the strength of the interaction between the system and the environment.
+The Hamiltonian (\ref{eq1}) has been studied in the limiting cases of small and large opening in terms of the eigenstates of $H_0$ and $H_1$, respectively \cite{Rot09,Sto99,Sok89,Sok92}.
+In the case of small-rank of the channel space $M \ll N$ a very detailed characterization of its complex eigenvalues was obtained in the works of Fyodorov and collaborators \cite{Fyo96,Fyo99,Som99}, whereas the case of the comparable ranks of $H_0$ and $H_1$ when $M \sim N$ was analyzed in detail in Ref.\cite{Haa92} and Ref.\cite{Leh95}.
+A recent review of some works in that direction can be found in Ref.\cite{Fyo16}.
+In this work we use the eigenstates of $H_1$ as bases, which is meaningful if the opening is large enough so that $H_1$ dominates.
 Diagonalizing $H_{1}$, Eq.~(\ref{eq1}) is rewritten as

-where $\Gamma_j (= \gamma \Gamma_j^{'}$) is the decay rate or the inverse lifetime of the $j$th basis state.
-It is obvious that if the opening is large enough so as to be $\Gamma_j \gg \left|c_{jk}\right|$ all the eigenstates of $H^{'}$ are almost equivalent to those of $H^{'}_1$.
-One can interpret it to mean that the eigenstates of $H^{'}$ become {\em localized} on those of $H^{'}_1$.
-Before discussing what the nature of the eigenstates of $H^{'}_1$ is, let us consider the simplest case of Eq.~(\ref{eq2}) with $N=2$, i.e. $2 \times 2$ matrix model in detail.
-It provides more precise criteria on the opening-induced localization roughly explained here.

-The $2 \times 2$ matrix model has been widely used for studying two interacting modes of open quantum systems to successfully explain various related experimental and theoretical phenomena \cite{Dem01,Dem03,Wie06,Lee09}.
-It also exhibits a non-trivial degeneracy known as the EP.
-Although the parametric evolution of both the eigenvalues and the eigenstates around an EP, as shown in Fig.~1(a) and (b), are now well understood, it has been overlooked how the EP is associated with the localization of the eigenstates.
+If the $H_0$ describes chaotic internal dynamics, it is represented by the RMT.
+Thus $H'_0$ can also be represented by RMT in general the unitary transformation of certain Hermitian matrices described by the RMT results in those described by the RMT again; $H'_0=UH_0U^+ \in R$ if $H_0 \in R$, where $R$ denotes the set of the matrices described by the RMT and $UH_1U^+=H'_1$.
+It is noted that the ensemble class of $H'_0$ is not important in our works since opening is large enough so that $H'_1$ dominates, not $H'_0$.